-The deadline is March 31; nominees must be younger than 35 as of October 1, 2014.
+The deadline has been extended to May 1; nominees must be younger than 35 as of October 1, 2017.

 We’re often asked why we have an age limit.
 The reason is that we’re looking for people whose stories tend to be new and thus inspiring to our readers and who are likely to shape their fields for decades to come.
 Another frequent question: what do we look for in the people we pick?
 The answer there is that we want to tell interesting stories.
 This is not a lifetime achievement award for someone who got a PhD at 20 and filed more patents than anyone else in his or her lab.
 If you look at last year’s list and earlier editions, you’ll see that each winner has a clear innovation that solves some problem and is easily understood.
 Know anyone who fits that bill?